 - Conserved resources

-The ECO Act includes improvements to Minnesota's Conservation Improvement Program (CIP).
-This legislation would be the first major update to CIP since 2007.
-ECO has bipartisan legislative support for two main reasons:
+The ECO Act includes improvements to Minnesota’s Conservation Improvement Program (CIP).
+This legislation is the first major update to CIP since 2007.
+ECO passed with bipartisan legislative support for two main reasons:

 - It requires no spending out of the state’s general revenue fund;

 - It will spur economic development through local jobs and investment in clean energy.

 The main features of ECO include allowing cost-effective, carbon and energy-saving fuel-switching, and updating language that encourages programs that shift energy consumption to less costly or low-carbon times.

 The Future of Clean Energy Legislation in Minnesota